Haixing-Hu/js-common-decorator/README.md

 - Returns:
     - `boolean`: returns `true` if there is an enumerator in this enumeration class with the specified code, or `false` otherwise.

 This function tests whether there is an enumerator with the specified code.

+#### <span id="enum-of">Class method: Class.of(expr)</span>

+- Parameters:
+    - `expr: object | string`: the expression corresponds to the enumerator to be returned.
+The  expression could be one of the following:
+        - an enumerator of this enumeration class;
+        - or the value of an enumerator of this enumeration class;
+        - or the name of an enumerator of this enumeration class;
+        - or the code of an enumerator of this enumeration class.
+- Returns:
+    - `Class`: the enumerator in this enumeration class corresponds to the specified expression, or `undefined` if no such enumerator exists.

+This function returns the enumerator with the specified value.

+#### <span id="enum-has">Class method: Class.has(expr)</span>
+- Parameters:
+    - `expr: object | string`: the expression corresponds to the enumerator to be returned.
+The  expression could be one of the following:
+        - an enumerator of this enumeration class;
+        - or the value of an enumerator of this enumeration class;
+        - or the name of an enumerator of this enumeration class;
+        - or the code of an enumerator of this enumeration class.
+- Returns:
+    - `boolean`: returns `true` if there is an enumerator in this enumeration class corresponds to the specified expression, or `false` otherwise.

+This function tests whether there is an enumerator with the specified code.